Conditions We Treat

 What Treatment Options Are Available For Overactive Bladder

 At Incontinence Centers of America, we offer several treatments to help with overactive bladder.
 One of our newest options is Axonics Therapy, which works by targeting the nerves and muscles that control the bladder.
-This therapy has shown great success in improving bladder function, helping patients feel more confident and independent.
+It is designed to help restore normal communication between your brain and your bladder or your brain and your bowel.
+Thanks to Axonics®:

 We also provide more traditional treatments, such as behavioral therapy and medications.
 Our team will work closely with you to create a treatment plan that’s just right for your needs and goals.